Why the Target Interaction Model (TIM)

-Why a Target Interaction Model (TIM) Is the Key to Unlocking the Employee Experience
+Why the Target Interaction Model (TIM) is the Key to Unlocking the Employee Experience

-As the future of work arcs toward enhancing the employee experience, it’s time for HR to shift gears.
+As the future of work arcs toward enhancing the employee experience, it’s time for HR to shift gears and actually make it happen.

-Here’s a quick guide to Mercer’s point of view on transforming HR from the standard target operating model to a target interaction model.
+Here’s a quick guide to Mercer’s point of view on transforming HR into a sustainable people centered function following the target interaction model approach.

-Organizations are increasingly investing in the employee experience — and for good reason.
-A positive employee experience improves the customer experience, supports attraction and retention, increases trust in the firm and drives productivity.
+Organizations are heavily investing in the employee experience — and for good reason.
+A positive employee experience improves the customer experience, drives attraction and retention, increases trust in the firm and pushes productivity.

-The HR model prevalent over the past few decades was primarily designed around the function itself, with HR processes outsourced to achieve savings.
+The HR model prevalent over the past few decades was primarily designed around the function and their needs itself, with HR processes partially outsourced to achieve savings.
 Over time, this created a fractured candidate and employee experience, and the cost benefit was never achieved.
-These HR silos don’t align with today’s business and workforce needs.
+These HR silos don’t align with today’s business and workforce needs in the dramatically fast changing labor market and work environment.

-HR can play a strategic role in improving the employee experience by transforming from a target operations model (TOM) to a target interaction model (TIM).
-In the TIM, HR becomes a more people-centered function that places a premium on employee interactions, with employee satisfaction as the key success metric.
+HR will play a strategic role in improving the employee experience by transforming the target operations model (TOM) with a target interaction model approach (TIM).
+With a TIM, HR becomes a more people-centered function that places a premium on employee interactions, with employee and people manager satisfaction as the key success metric.

 What does the perfect blue-sky HR model look like?
 What service portfolio will help achieve business objectives while elevating the employee experience?
-Design-thinking workshops, design sprints and rapid prototyping will help create a progressive TIM that guides HR transformation efforts.
+Design-thinking workshops, design sprints and co-creation rapid prototyping will help create a progressive TIM that guides HR transformation efforts. – at light speed.

 Unravelling existing processes and moving to an interaction perspective requires significant change management, combining communication, reskilling and HR’s participation in shaping this new world.